Skip to main content

 • funeral directors

-They will also get information and documents from those who may have been involved in the death, such as witnesses, or those a coroner decides is an ‘interested person’ in the investigation.
+They will also get information and documents from those who may have been involved in the death.
+These can be people such as witnesses, or those a coroner decides is an ‘interested person’ in the investigation.
 The coroner’s officers for the East Riding and Hull Coroners Service are employed by Hull City Council.

 Inquests